-Ubiquitin, SUMO and Genome Maintenance
+Ubiquitin, SUMO and genome maintenance

 Research in my lab centres on the contributions of two posttranslational protein modifiers, ubiquitin and SUMO, to the regulation of various cellular processes.
 We are particularly interested in DNA replication, repair and genome stability, focusing on a pathway of DNA damage bypass that allows genome replication in the presence of DNA-damaging agents.
 This pathway helps cells resist genotoxic agents, but also has the potential to cause genome instability and must be tightly regulated.
 In addition, we investigate the relevance of polyubiquitin chains and their geometries to ubiquitin signalling in other contexts.